-Cracking the password for WPA2 networks has been roughly the same for many years, but a new attack requires less interaction and information than previous techniques and has the added advantage of being able to target access points with no one connected.
-This new attack against the PMKID uses Hashcat to crack WPA passwords and allows hackers to find networks with weak passwords more easily.
+Cracking the password for WPA2 networks has been roughly the same for many years, but a newer attack requires less interaction and info than previous techniques and has the added advantage of being able to target access points with no one connected.
+The latest attack against the PMKID uses Hashcat to crack WPA passwords and allows hackers to find networks with weak passwords more easily.

-The old way of cracking WPA2 has been along quite some time and involves momentarily disconnecting a connected device from the access point we want to try to crack.
-This has two downsides which are important for Wi-Fi hackers to understand.
+The old way of cracking WPA2 has been around quite some time and involves momentarily disconnecting a connected device from the access point we want to try to crack.
+That has two downsides, which are essential for Wi-Fi hackers to understand.

 The first downside is the requirement that someone is connected to the network to attack it.
-The network password might be weak and very easy to break, but without a device connected to briefly kick off, there is no opportunity to capture a handshake, thus no chance to try cracking it.
+The network password might be weak and very easy to break, but without a device connected to kick off briefly, there is no opportunity to capture a handshake, thus no chance to try cracking it.

 Rather than relying on intercepting two-way communications between Wi-Fi devices to try cracking the password, an attacker can communicate directly with a vulnerable access point using the new method.
 On Aug.
 4, 2018, a post on the Hashcat forum detailed a new technique leveraging an attack against the RSN IE (Robust Security Network Information Element) of a single EAPOL frame to capture the needed information to attempt a brute-force attack.